 Coming to an airport near you?

-No other Australian airports are in line for a similar direct access service.
+No other Australian airports have a similar direct access service.
 Martin Daley told Australian Business Traveller that part of the reasoning behind this is that while Virgin's lounge at Sydney Domestic Airport is very close to the road, other airports may not offer similar access.

 About John Walton